docker/docs/docker-hub/download-rate-limit.md

 title: Download rate limit
 ---

-## What is the download rate limit on Docker Hub
+## What's the download rate limit on Docker Hub

 Docker Hub limits the number of Docker image downloads ("pulls") based on the account type of the user pulling the image.
 Pull rates limits are based on individual IP address.
 For anonymous users, the rate limit is set to 100 pulls per 6 hours per IP address.
 For [authenticated](#how-do-i-authenticate-pull-requests) users, it is  200 pulls per 6 hour period.
 Users with a paid [Docker subscription](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"} get up to 5000 pulls per day.
 If you require a higher number of pulls, you can also purchase an [Enhanced Service Account add-on](service-accounts.md#enhanced-service-account-add-on-pricing).